B0-B/DirtyMike/README.md

 ## Features
 - ✅ Nasty installations automated
-- ✅ Super quick remote deploy template file with
+- ✅ Super quick deploy template file that can trigger arbitrary amount of servers to mine simultaneously
 - ✅ Mining yields are directly auto-transferred to your personal wallet
 - ✅ Lean back script
 - ✅ Automatic benchmark is performed on hardware to evaluate best ALGO (see [here](https://xmrig.com/docs/algorithms))